Noah-Huppert/ci-info/README.md

 To use CI Info you must insert a few CI Info API calls into your continuous integration pipeline.

-These API calls provide CI Info with in depth status information about the execution of a pipeline.
+These API calls provide CI Info with live in depth status information about the execution of a pipeline.

+To make these API calls use the `ci-info` client.
+A binary download is only available for linux at the moment because the tool is still in active development.